 How do you feel about industry awards?

 So, it’s advertising industry awards season again.
-Some agencies choose not to participate, while others go all in year after year.
-I have heard all sides of why they are essential or that they don’t mean anything.
+Some agencies choose not to participate, while others go all year after year.
+I have heard all sides of why they are important to they don’t mean anything.
 Often, non-winners were stating, “Well, what did you do today?”.
-(I basked in the glow of my newly polished awards, joking of course) Some balk with the thoughts of what was the return on investment for the client, etc. I am not here to debate what I consider valid questions like that, more to talk about what I think they provide.
+Some balk with the thoughts of what was the return on investment for the client, etc. I am not here to debate what I consider valid questions like that, more to talk about what I think they provide.

-I have often been in the camp of submitting a what I think are a few decent pieces a year.
-I keep my fingers crossed that a more massive agency didn’t drop their most significant client’s full campaign into all the categories.
-Sometimes they do, and it’s a reminder of why a more larger firm has been so successful.
+I have often been in the camp of submitting what I think are a few good pieces a year.
+I keep my fingers crossed that a larger agency didn’t drop their biggest clients full campaign into all the categories.
+Sometimes they do, and it’s a reminder of why a more major company has been so successful.
 Other times I got what I consider lucky, or in some situations, very lucky.